-The Talk.
+The Lecture.
 Unlike many regions in the country, the Seattle area is constantly reminded of its geologic past, present, and future.
 Whether it is our landslides, our glacier-carved topography, or our volatile volcanoes, this area’s geologic history is young, dynamic, and accessible.
-In this talk, I will explain why we can blame California for some of our geo hazards, how coal influenced our economic development, and why it’s harder to travel east/west than north/south.
+In this talk, David explained why we can blame California for some of our geo hazards, how coal influenced our economic development, and why it’s harder to travel east/west than north/south throughout the area.

 Denny Hill, Seattle, 1910